-A member may make a personal explanation at a time determined by the Moderator.
+70. A member may at any time make a personal explanation.

 Explanation in Debate

 71. If a member makes an explanation during a debate, it shall refer exclusively to some statement or statements made by himself, which in his opinion, one or more of the speakers in the debate have misapprehended.
 No other matter whatsoever shall be introduced into an explanation during a debate.